2018 Program Highlights

 - Albert Einstein

-SWIMMING, HIKING AND HEALTHY EATING
+SWIMMING AND HEALTHY EATING

 Registered nurses will supervise the administration of growth hormone and oral medications and provide teaching to help teens to acquire self-reliance in managing their condition.